ChrisTitusTech/winutil/README.md

 ## Contribute Code

-To contribute new code, please ensure that it is submitted to the **TEST BRANCH**.
-Please note that merges will not be performed directly on the MAIN branch.
+To contribute new code, please ensure that it is submitted to the `test-yyyy-mm-dd` branch.
+Please note that all pull requests will be closed if done on the `main` branch.

 When creating pull requests, it is essential to thoroughly document all changes made.
 This includes documenting any additions made to the tweaks section and ensuring that corresponding undo measures are in place to remove the newly added tweaks if necessary.
 Failure to adhere to this format may result in denial of the pull request.
 Additionally, comprehensive documentation is required for all code changes.
 Any code lacking sufficient documentation may also be denied.

 By following these guidelines, we can maintain a high standard of quality and ensure that the codebase remains organized and well-documented.

+You can learn more about contributing on Git and GitHub [here](https://github.com/firstcontributions/first-contributions#readme)

 ## Thanks to all Contributors
 Thanks a lot for spending your time helping Winutil grow.
 Thanks a lot!
 Keep rocking 🍻.